Loripes95/website/content/authors/admin/_index.md

 first_name: Lorenzo
 email: lorenzo.pesaresi@econ.uzh.ch
 ---
+Welcome to my webpage!
 I'm a PhD candidate in Economics at the [Zurich Graduate School of Economics](https://www.econ.uzh.ch/en/study/phd/zurichgse.html) (University of Zurich).
+I hold a MSc in Economics and a BSc in Economics, Markets and Institutions from the University of Bologna.
+My research interests are Macroeconomics and Labor Economics.
+In my research I study the factors that prevent economie from reaching full employment and how governments can intervene to address them.

 {style="text-align: justify;"}